Evie Ladin and Keith Terry (USA)

 Sapphire Storm is a new Bluegrass/ Country music project from Eleanor Wilkie and Leanne Thorose (Midnight Skyracer).
 A quirky mix of self penned songs from the new album' Two Hearts and a Double Shot of Whisky', and some country and bluegrass favourites.
-For Crossover they will be performing as a full band along with Kieran Towers (fiddle), Bruno Pichler (dobro), Paddy Kiernan (banjo), Lewis Cohen (vocals/guitar) Josh (drums), Emily (backing vocals).
+For Crossover they will be performing as a full band along with Kieran Towers (fiddle), Bruno Pichler (dobro), Leon Hunt (banjo), Lewis Cohen (vocals/guitar) Josh Clark (drums), Emily Cross (backing vocals).

 “Hearing The Foreign Landers for the first time immediately landed a huge smile on my face and for a moment allowed escape from all the negative noise in the world.
 Tabitha and David simply sound like two people who are meant to make music together.
 The playing, singing, and arrangements are all so wonderful—I’m a fan!”